jeongk31/pathmnist-ensemble/README.md

 # PathMNIST Ensemble Model Training

-This repository contains the implementation of an ensemble learning framework using three neural network architectures (SqueezeNet, MobileNetV2, and ShuffleNetV2) for the PathMNIST dataset.
-The code trains and evaluates the ensemble model and compares it with individual models.
+This repository contains a Jupyter Notebook implementation of an ensemble learning framework using three neural network architectures (SqueezeNet, MobileNetV2, and ShuffleNetV2) for the PathMNIST dataset.
+The notebook trains and evaluates the ensemble model and compares it with individual models.

 ## Features
 - Ensemble learning using multiple models.